jrandj/redhat/README.md

         # reboot
         ```

     * Add 3 new users alice, bob and charles.
 Create a marketing group and add these users to the group.
 Create a directory */marketing* and change the owner to alice and group to marketing.
 Set permissions so that members of the marketing group can share documents in the directory but nobody else can see them.
 Give charles read-only permission.
-Create an empty file in the directory.
+Create an empty file in the directory:
         ```shell
         useradd alice
         useradd bob